Capillary/api-documentation/source/includes/_customer.md

 Lets you register customers in the org's loyalty program or just register their identifiers across sources such as InStore, Facebook,Webengage, WeChat, Martjack, TMall, Taobao, JD, ecommerce, Line, Website, and Mobile app.
 You can also add customer-level extended and custom field details.

+With this API, you can also issue loyalty card to the customer.

 <aside class="notice">

 <b>Extended Fields</b>: